Let it be any business

 Let us start with the basics.

-First question is what is success?
+The first question is what is success?
 What is the goal of any organization?
 (For-profit organization)

-Is it Sales, Market share, Customer satisfaction, Employee Satisfaction, Gross Merchandize Value, EyeballsJ?
+Is it Sales, Market share, Customer Satisfaction, Employee Satisfaction, Gross Merchandize Value, EyeballsJ?

 It is important to agree on the goal else we will end up shooting in different directions.